 The brain can be regarded as an ensemble of connected dynamical systems and as such conforms to some simple principles relating the inputs and outputs of its constituent parts.
-The ensuing implications, for the way we think about, and measure, neuronal interactions can be quite profound.
-These range from implications for which aspects of neuronal activity are important to measure and how to characterise coupling among neuronal populations, to implications pertaining to dynamic instability and complexity, that is necessary for adaptive self-organisation.

-This chapter focuses on the first issue by looking at neuronal interactions, coupling and implicit neuronal codes from a dynamical perspective.
-By considering the brain in this light one can show that a sufficient description of neuronal activity must comprise activity at the current time and its recent history.
+The ensuing implications, for the way we think about, and measure, neuronal interactions, can be quite profound.
+These range from 1) Implications for which aspects of neuronal activity are important to measure and how to characterize coupling among neuronal populations; 2) Implication for understanding the emergence of dynamic receptive fields and functionally specialized brain architectures; and 3) teleological implications pertaining the genesis of dynamic instability and complexity, which is necessary for adaptive self-organization.
+This review focuses on the first set of implications by looking at neuronal interactions, coupling, and implicit neuronal codes from a dynamical perspective.
+By considering the brain in this light, one can show that a sufficient description of neuronal activity must compose activity at the current time and its recent history.
 This history constitutes a neuronal transient.
 Such transients represent an essential metric of neuronal interactions and, implicitly, a code employed in the functional integration of brain systems.
 The nature of transients, expressed conjointly in different neuronal populations, reflects the underlying coupling among brain systems.
-A complete description of this coupling, or effective connectivity, can be expressed in terms of generalised convolution kernels [Volterra kernels] that embody high-order or nonlinear interactions.
+A complete description of this coupling, or effective connectivity, can be expressed in terms of generalized convolution kernels (Volterra kernels) that embody high-order or nonlinear interactions.
 This coupling may be synchronous, and possibly oscillatory, or asynchronous.
 A critical distinction between synchronous and asynchronous coupling is that the former is essentially linear and the latter is nonlinear.
-The nonlinear nature of asynchronous coupling enables context-sensitive interactions that characterise real brain dynamics, suggesting that it plays an important role in functional integration.
+The nonlinear nature of asynchronous coupling enables the rich, context-sensitive interactions that characterize real brain dynamics, suggesting that it plays an important role in functional integration.
+NEUROSCIENTIST 7(5):406-418, 2001

+KEY WORDS Neuronal transients, Nonlinear dynamics, Functional integration, Volterra Series, Neuronal codes

+This article is about the dynamical aspects of brain function.
 Brain states are inherently labile, with a complexity and transience that renders their invariant characteristics elusive.
-The position adopted in this chapter is that the best approach is to embrace these dynamical aspects.
-Its aim is to introduce the notion of neuronal transients and the underlying framework (Friston 2000).
-The central tenet is that the dynamics of neuronal systems can be viewed as a succession of transient spatiotemporal patterns of activity.
-These transients are shaped by the brain's anatomical infrastructure, principally connections, which have been selected to ensure the adaptive nature of the resulting dynamics.
-Although rather obvious, this formulation embodies one fundamental point; namely that any description of brain state should have an explicit temporal dimension.
+The position adopted in this review is that the best approach is to embrace these dynamical aspects.
+Its aim is to introduce the notion of neuronal transients and the underlying framework.
+In this framework, issues such as neuronal coupling, neuronal codes, functional integration, self-organization, and the special complexity of brain dynamics can be addressed.
+A full discussion of these issues will be found in Friston (2000a, 2000b, 2000c).

+The central tenet is that the dynamics of neuronal systems can be viewed as a succession of transient spatiotemporal patterns of activity that mediate perceptual synthesis and adaptive sensorimotor integration.
+This integration is shaped by the brain's anatomical infrastructure, principally connections, that have been selected to ensure the adaptive nature of the dynamics that ensue.
+Although rather obvious, this formulation embodies one fundamental point; namely, that any description of brain dynamics should have an explicit temporal dimension.
 In other words, measures of brain activity are only meaningful when specified over periods of time.
-This is particularly important in relation to fast dynamic interactions among neuronal populations that are characterised by synchrony.
-Synchronisation has become popular in the past years (e.g. Gray and Singer 1991, Eckhorn et al. 1992, Engel et al 1991) and yet represents only one possible sort of interaction.
+Appreciating this fact leads to some compelling insights that place extant concepts in a more general context.
+This is particularly important in relation to fast dynamic interactions among neuronal populations that are characterized by synchrony.
+Synchronization has become popular in the past years (e.g., Engel and others 1991; Gray and Singer 1989; Eckhorn and others 1988) and yet represents only one of many possible sorts of interactions.